 Despite holding a EU collective trademark, the EU General Court ruled that ‘Halloumi’ was too descriptive, and thus lacking in distinctive character, to successfully oppose a EU trademark application for ‘BBQloumi’.
-The CJEU set aside that decision this month, on the ground that a global assessment for likelihood of confusion must be undertaken first, as Shana Rashid explains.
+The CJEU set aside that decision this month, on the ground that a global assessment for likelihood of confusion must be undertaken first.

 EU collective trademarks are a specific type of EU trademark that enables the public to distinguish the goods or services of the members of the association that owns the mark, from those of other undertakings.
 For the purposes of opposition proceedings, EU collective trademarks are treated in the same way as earlier individual trademarks.